rubys/showcase/app/views/docs/ops/Hosting.md

 ---

 I'm also testing deployment on [fly.io](https://fly.io/) which will allow me to deploy on servers around the word.
+The new site will be [smooth.fly.dev](https://smooth.fly.dev/), and is currently deployed at the following sites: ATL, DFW, IAD, MIA, and ORD.
+Events will automatically be hosted at the nearest site.

+---

 I've provided [installation instructions](https://github.com/rubys/showcase#getting-up-and-running---bare-metal-one-event) for those that wish to run this themselves.
 If you have a machine that is capable of running a spreadsheet and